 Across the US, homeowners have been reporting a strange phenomenon: rippled, melting vinyl siding on just one side of their homes.
 The possible culprit?
 Windows with low-emissivity glass installed on a nearby neighbor’s home.

-It all has to do with the way low-E windows are made—they’re designed with a special coating that reflects light and heat back into a home’s interiors.
+It all has to do with the way low-E energy efficient windows are made—they’re designed with a special coating that reflects light and heat back into a home’s interiors.
 Under normal circumstances, that’s a good thing.
 It means less of the heating and cooling inside is emitted through the window glass.
 But slight variations in the window can cause big problems for homes with low-E glass—particularly if they sit next to a home clad in vinyl siding.

 It’s a rare enough situation, but sometimes shifts in barometric pressure can cause low-E windows to bow, which turns them slightly concave.
 That focuses the light reflecting through the window, effectively turning them into a magnifying glass.
 And if those windows are positioned close by to a neighbor with vinyl siding, the end result can spell trouble for next-door cladding.
 The focused light and heat melts the siding next door—potentially ruining the siding next door, and relationships between neighbors!